canonical/server-test-scripts/oci-unit-tests/README.md

 Many OCI unit tests require listening on local ports on the host system.
 Tests should use ports in the
 [Dynamic Ports range](https://tools.ietf.org/html/rfc6335#section-8.1.2)
 (49152-65535).
-When writing a new tests care should be taken not to re-use a port already used by another test.
+When writing a new test, care should be taken not to re-use a port already used by another test.

 ## Jenkins